FireTitan29/FrostByte/readme.txt

  • The guide included, FrostByte User Guide PDF, explains how to use all features with relevant screenshots.
  • This README is aimed at technical notes, and test information.

-Test Account
-If you install with the included data.sql, you can log in using the following test account:

- • Email: tyler@gmail.com
- • Password: t3st3r2025

 Project Structure
 The project must remain in its folder structure for proper execution